solliancenet/MCW-Securing-the-IoT-end-to-end/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 Refer to the Before the hands-on lab setup guide manual before continuing to the lab exercises.

-## Exercise 1: Configure IoT Services
+## Exercise 1: Secure and Configure IoT Hub and Device Provisioning Service

 Duration: 15 minutes

 Synopsis:  In this exercise you will link your provisioning service to your IoT Hub.
 Once this is completed, you will enable the Azure Security Center for IoT on your IoT Hub.
 With this plumbing in place, you can start to create your device enrollments and to provision your IoT devices.

+You will also enable diagnostic logging such that you can create custom alerts later in this lab.

 ### Task 1: Link Device Provisioning Service to IoT Hub